MichaelRCruz/chat/README.md

 after reading please note that it's the result of momentary inspiration and may not work out later

+# Factor-of-Five something using Flag Notation or whatever you want to call it for now

 ###### _preface_

 > This project started as an exploration into Firebase and React's Context and Hooks API.
 They all ended up being pretty cool. 😎